MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-set-up-flexible-federated-identity-credential.md

 ---
-title: Set up Flexible Federated identity credential (preview)
+title: Set up a Flexible Federated identity credential (preview)
 description: Learn how to set up a Flexible Federated identity credential in the Azure portal or Microsoft Graph Explorer.
 author: cilwerner
 manager: CelesteDG